 Matt Oppenheim is the managing partner of Oppenheim + Zebrak, LLP.
 Matt is a nationally recognized litigator who represents clients in a wide range of matters involving content, brands and related commercial and strategic issues.
-In 2020, Law 360 named Matt a Titan of the Plaintiffs Bar, and Billboard Magazine named Matt to its distinguished “Top Music Lawyers” list.

 As a trial lawyer, Matt has served as lead counsel in obtaining many of the largest copyright and trademark verdicts in history, including a record-breaking $1 billion jury verdict against Cox Communications for the music industry, and a $34 million verdict against Book Dog Books for the educational publishing industry.
 On behalf of both large and small clients, Matt has argued and tried cases in federal courts nationwide, and negotiated resolutions of complex multi-party disputes for a wide range of clients.

 Matt is regularly called upon to counsel clients in private on complex and strategic matters, and represent them in public on sensitive disputes.
 Matt’s long-time clients are some of the most prominent in the world in the music, educational, and publishing industries.

 Matt and his law partner, Scott Zebrak, created Oppenheim + Zebrak because they had a vision that the practice of law should be different from what big law does.
 O+Z emphasizes real collaboration among colleagues to provide long-time clients with the best representation possible.

 Prior to launching Oppenheim + Zebrak, LLP, Matt was a partner with Jenner & Block LLP in Washington, DC, where he co-chaired its Entertainment and New Media Practice.